Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Openai/OpenAI_Code.rst

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_62.png
     :align: center

-Open the browser, enter 192.168.4.1 in the address bar, and press Enter to access the network configuration page.
+Open the browser, enter **192.168.4.1** in the address bar, and press Enter to access the network configuration page.

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_63.png
     :align: center

-Enter the Wi-Fi name and password, as well as the API key of OpenAI, and then click Submit.
+Enter the Wi-Fi name and password, as well as the API key of OpenAI, and then click **Submit**.

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_64.png
     :align: center